kowainik/summoner/README.md

 Available options:
-  -h, --help               Show this help text --ignore-config          Ignore configuration file --no-upload              Don not upload to GitHub.
-Special case of '--offline' flag.
+  -h, --help               Show this help text --ignore-config          Ignore configuration file --no-upload              Do not upload to GitHub.
+Special case of the '--offline' flag.
   --offline                Offline mode: create project with 'All Rights Reserved' license
                            and without uploading to GitHub.
   --cabal                  Cabal support for the project